MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 ^^^^^^^^^^^^^^^^^^^^

-Mean curvature :math:`H` is calculated from the five partial derivative arrays using the Monge-gauge formula:
+Mean curvature :math:`H` is calculated from the five partial derivative arrays using the Monge-gauge formula in :eq:`mean-curvature-equation`:

 .. math::